-Running out of space to store all your digital goodies?
-Many of us remember the days when a gigabyte was considered a lot of data (and a terabyte was almost unheard of), but today, digital storage space is less expensive.
-You can even get external SSDs that can fit in your pocket now.
-Whatever you’re looking for, however — be it a portable SSD, a duty-grade network-attached HDD setup, or something in-between — this roundup of the best external hard drive has you covered.
-If you see something you like, grab it quickly.
+Is your PC running out of space to store all of your software and files?
+Many of us remember the golden (or maybe not so golden) days when a gigabyte of data was a lot and terabytes were practically unheard of, but in 2022, digital storage is both cheap and plentiful.
+You can even get external SSDs that offer tons of room yet can slip right inside your pocket.
+Whatever storage solution you’re looking for, however — be it a portable SSD, a duty-grade network-attached setup, or a simple plug-in tabletop HDD — our roundup of the best external hard drive deals has you covered.

 - Western Digital Elements 4TB External Hard Drive — $90, was $129

 - Western Digital Easystore 4TB External Portable Hard Drive — $90, was $150

 - WD Black 5TB P10 External Hard Drive for PS4/Xbox One/PC/Mac USB 3.2 — $100, was $150

 - SanDisk Extreme 500GB Portable SSD — $105, was $150